Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 You can make your power plan save even more battery power, with some advanced settings.
 Just Change plan settings, then go to Change advanced power settings, and you’ll get a handful of options which will help you to save even more power with your power saving power plan.

-Hibernate Instead of Sleep
+Method 5: Hibernate Instead of Sleep

 When your laptop goes to sleep mode, it uses really small amount of power to power its RAM and keep the current state of your system in the memory, which allows your laptop to wake up from sleep mode in just a few seconds.
 But, when your laptop goes to hibernate mode, it saves even more battery, because it places its system state to disk and powers off, using almost no power at all.